tomhunter-gh/SourceLog/README.md

 Feedback
 --------

-Feedback is very much welcome and encouraged across, but not limited to, the following areas:
+Feedback and suggestions are very much welcome and I would be keen to get input on all the following areas:

 + The GitHub project page / [AppHarbor host page](http://sourcelog.apphb.com/)
 + The install experience
 + The features/functionality of the application
 + The design/architecture of the application
-+ The coding style and
++ The coding style and conventions/consistency

+I would also be very happy to collaborate with others on further development of the application, so if this is something you’d be interested in, please drop me a line!

+tom@unhandledexception.info

 - - -